 God’s Law versus His Covenants

 It is also important to make a distinction between God’s law and His covenants.
-Simply understood, a covenant is a legally binding contract between two parties, each with their respective obligations.
-I prefer to think of God’s covenants as marriage vow, like what the Jewish people call a Ketuba.
+A covenant is a legally binding contract between two parties, each with their respective obligations.
+I prefer to think of God’s covenants as a marriage vow, like what the Jewish people call a Ketuba.
 God’s law was thereby attached to the contract to make it binding upon Israel.

 Once again, God’s law is uncreated and has eternally existed with Him and within Him,[vi] and since nothing exists apart from Him, His law exists because of Him.
 It is this law that reveals His hidden nature to creation, and therefore when God promised to write His law in our minds and hearts, He was telling Israel that He intended to write His nature into their created being.
 This was the promise contained within the Aaronic priestly blessing, where the Lord wrote this prayer to Israel, “The Lord bless you and keep you; The Lord make His face [His glory] shine upon you, And be gracious [show mercy] to you; The Lord lift up His countenance [His essence] upon you, And give you peace [shalom]” (Numbers 6:24-26).